mighty-p/t2scan/README.md

 - Added a parameter to determing the DVB-T type for scan ("-t1" for DVB-T only, "-t2" for DVB-T2 only).
 This makes the scan much faster if the user knows that only one DVB-T type is used in the user's region.
 The option for the tuning speed ("-t" in w_scan) has been changed to "-S".
 - Added a parameter to determine the lowest channel to scan ("-c") and the highest channel to scan ("-C").
 This makes the scan much faster if the user knows which channels are used in the user's region.
 - Only DVB-T/T2 (ATSC available, but untested), support for DVB-C and DVB-S/S2 has been removed.
 - Ability to scan other PLP IDs than only PLP ID 0 for DVB-T2.
-Depending on country, a default PLP may be preselected (e.g. for Austria: PLP 1, for most other countries: PLP 0).
-This can be overriden with "-p" parameter.
-E.g. using "-p1" allows to find the so-called "connect" channels in Germany.
-NOTE: Currently t2scan allows only to scan for a single PLP at once.
-However, you can set "-p-1" for auto-detection of the PLP (then usually the stream in the first PLP used in a channel is found).
+Use "-p" parameter to specify a comma-separated list of PLP IDs to be scanned (in that order).
+The special value -1 auto-detects the first PLP.
+There is a mechanism to avoid auto-detected PLPs from being scanned again and to update the PLP ID of services if the one in the T2 delivery descriptor of the auto-detected PLP was wrong.
+Default value for "-p" is -1,0,1 for most countries (for Austria and Italy: -1,1,0; for Russia: -1,1,2,3).
 - Removed several options, trying to keep this tool very simple.

 w_scan vs scan: